tmacwill/stellata/README.md

 # Stellata

-Stellata is a simple PostgreSQL ORM for Python 3.
+Stellata is a simple, but fully-featured PostgreSQL ORM for Python 3.

 ## Connecting